"The modern lifestyle and diet has changed significantly, and the impact on our health has been widespread."

 Stress is tough.
 We live in a stressful world where things are coming at us from all sides.
-Stress is an important thing for our ancient ancestors because it was usually meant something serious, like a tiger was about to eat you, or a storm was coming in and you needed to take shelter, or sometimes people experienced nutritional stress, from not getting enough calories.
+Stress was an important thing for our ancient ancestors because it usually meant something serious was happening, like a tiger was about to eat you, or a storm was coming in and you needed to take shelter, or sometimes people experienced nutritional stress, from not getting enough calories.
 Today, we tend to get stressed about things that are often not existential crises or life-threatening, but they can still have a really profound effect on our health.

-Whatever you can do to relax, do it, whether it be taking a bath or exercise, which increases endorphins, burns calories, and reduces cortisol levels.
-Cortisol is the main stress hormone and when cortisol goes up, it leads to weight gain, it leads to destruction of a lot of the tissues in our bodies, as well as weakening of ligaments and tendons and skin.
-It increases insulin levels which cause weight gain.
+Whatever you can do to relax, do it — whether it be taking a bath or exercise, which increases endorphins, burns calories, and reduces cortisol levels.
+Cortisol is the main stress hormone and when cortisol goes up, it leads to weight gain, and to the destruction of a lot of the tissues in our bodies, as well as weakening of ligaments, tendons, and skin.
+It also increases insulin levels which cause weight gain.
 There are a lot of health problems tied to high cortisol.
 You need to get those levels down by getting proper sleep and by finding ways to relax.
 You could use music, hiking, or going up to the mountains and experiencing nature, which is a great for stress relief.
-In fact, there is a recent study that actually shows people who live in more forested areas have inherently less stressed.
+In fact, there is a recent study that actually shows people who live in more forested areas have inherently less stress.
 But if you don’t have time for a hike, try reading a book, or breathing exercises.

 As you start to put all these things together; proper nutrition, good sleep, exercise, stress relief, you can start to turn the tide on your metabolism and on your lifestyle.
-This can feel like really major changes, and it could feel overwhelming, but you can try them.
+This can feel like really major changes, and it could feel overwhelming, but you can try implementing them slowly or one at a time.
 If these appear to be too overwhelming, don’t panic.
 Start small!
 Dr. Wortham recommends three simple tasks: